thermohub/thermofun/README.md

 sudo make install
 ```

-## Install ThermoFun using CMake and Conda
+## Compile and install ThermoFun using CMake and Conda

 This procedure uses Conda for handling all the dependencies of ThermoFun and builds ThermoFun for Windows, Mac OS X, and Linux.